Skip to content

 - Special friends in the NYC region: Hugh Cole for standing behind me when my physical health failed three times in the last ten years; Eric and Dorothy Prideaux for their generosity in multiple ways; and Sye and Barbara Cohen for advice and benevolence.

-PLEASE NOTE: The website will indefinitely remain a work in progress.
-If my mental and physical health permit, I will continue working on it indefinitely and certainly until I more definitively revise my e-book in 2017.
-(At the present time the e-book is mainly my old dissertation with useful, but minimal updates.)
+PLEASE NOTE: This website will indefinitely remain a work in progress.
+As my mental and physical health permit, I will continue working on old materials, as well as adding new materials.